drayoden/udemyModJS/README.md

 + jQuery - Big bloated DOM manipulation lib  *(not recommended, all DOM work can be done with native JS)*

-+ REST - Representational Stat Transfer  *(relies on stateless, client-server protocol, almost always HTTP)*
++ REST - Representational State Transfer  *(relies on stateless, client-server protocol; almost always HTTP)*